-But also, if you are looking for an action-packed holiday, Rhodes will take you to the test with great diving, windsurfing and kitesurfing possibilities.
+But also, if you are looking for an action-packed holiday, Rhodes will take you to the test with great diving, windsurfing and kitesurfing.

-Add in the excellent hotels, restaurants and the nightlife in Faliraki and Rhodes City, the special blend of cosmopolitan and traditional on the island and numerous cultural and archaeological sites and you’ve got the perfect holiday destination.
+Add in the excellent hotels, restaurants and the nightlife in Faliraki and Rhodes City, the special blend of cosmopolitan and traditional on the island and numerous cultural and archaeological sites and you have got the perfect holiday destination.